 When trying sashimi, please make sure you do it at licensed restaurants because eating raw fish and meat can be dangerous for your health due to bacteria that are normally present in food, but that are often destroyed during cooking.

 Fish is not my favorite dish, so I guess that I’ll never try this in Japan, but for those who love fish, it might be an interesting experience.

-Gyoza (餃子) are a sort of dumplings that originated in China, but are commonly eaten is Japan too.
-They are made of ground meat inside a piece of dough and sealed in the edges.
+Gyoza (餃子) are a sort of dumplings that originated in China but are commonly eaten in Japan too.
+They are made of ground meat inside a piece of dough and sealed at the edges.
 Sometimes, vegetables can also be added to the meat and even replace it.
 This dish can be cooked either fried or boiled.
 Gyoza is often served with a sort of soy sauce or chili oil.

 Miso soup (味噌汁) is probably the most famous dish in Japan because most Japanese eat it at least once a day.
 It is made essentially of a stock called daishi and miso paste.
 The miso paste is made using fermented soybeans with salt and a specific fungus, and it is usually classified in one of these 3 types:

 - White miso or shiromiso (preferred in Osaka, Kyoto, or Kobe)